-- Wrap dough in a flattened disc shape in plastic wrap and refrigerate for 30 minutes.
+- Shape dough into a flattened disc shape and wrap in plastic wrap.
+Refrigerate for 30 minutes.

 - Divide the cookie dough in to two sections, working with one at a time.

-- On a lightly floured sheet of wax or parchment paper, roll cookie dough into a 12x6 rectangular shape with a rolling pin or press with your hands, to about ¼ inch thickness.
+- On a lightly floured sheet of wax or parchment paper, roll cookie dough into a 12×6 rectangular shape with a rolling pin or press with your hands, to about ¼-inch thickness.

 - With a rubber spatula, spread ¼ of the brownie batter across the cookie dough, covering the whole surface, except for a ½ inch border around the rectangle.